 The Adult Education Section monitors local programs through submitted quarterly reports, annual one-day site visits, and intensive three-day program reviews performed on each program every four years or as determined by their level of risk.
-One hundred percent (37/37) of providers received an annual site visit in 2022-23.
-Following completion of all visits, the program review and site visit instruments were updated in order emphasize topics such as collaboration with one-stop partners, student credential completions and the integration of career pathways, workplace literacy, digital literacy, etc. across the curriculum.
+One hundred percent (37/37) of providers received an annual site visit in 2023-24, and all programs will receive site visits in the upcoming years.
+The program review and site visit instruments were updated in 2023 for future years in order to emphasize topics such as collaboration with one-stop partners, student credential completions, and the integration of career pathways, workplace literacy, digital literacy, etc. across the curriculum These updates will allow the Adult Education Section to better evaluate local program's preparation to meet federal and state goals.

 The Adult Education Section also evaluates each program annually through an E&E (Effective and Efficient) calculation, currently based upon the programs' progress on the federally negotiated benchmarks in NRS Table 4.
 Programs not meeting E&E are provided with intense technical assistance to develop and implement a program improvement plan, with follow-up throughout the remainder of the program year.
-A new calculation for E&E using all performance measures on NRS Tables 4 and 5 was developed during 2022-23 and was shared with local program directors during the Spring Administrators' Meeting for 2023-24 implementation.
+A new calculation for E&E was developed in